Our Board of Trustees have resigned and Auckland Normal Intermediate School is now governed by a commissioner, Mr James Thomas.

 ANI COMPLAINTS PROCEDURE

-Complaints can be sent to either Bryce Mills (firstname.lastname@example.org) for Year 7; OR Shane Devery (email@example.com) for Year 8
+General complaints can be sent to email@example.com OR for Year 7, Bryce Mills (firstname.lastname@example.org); OR Shane Devery (email@example.com) for Year 8

 Purpose: To provide a process for all school personnel to deal with complaints that may arise whether in relation to students teaching and non-teaching staff, leadership or in relation to school policies and systems.